 Bay View Beach in Saco is a real diamond in the sand.
 One of the few pet-friendly beaches in Maine that allows dogs to hang out all day, two- and four-legged visitors will love this charming corner of New England.
 The fine white sands and gently sloping shoreline make it the ideal place for a doggy dip.
 Pets must be on leash from July to August from 9 a.m. to 5 p.m.
 The rest of the year and at all other times, dogs can roam off-leash as long as owners have their leash in hand.
 Waste bags are provided at a number of entrances to Bay View Beach.

 6. Myrtle Beach

 From May 1 through Labor Day, Myrtle Beach allows dogs on the beach before 10 a.m. and after 5 p.m., and on the boardwalk from 5 to 10 a.m.
 From the day after Labor Day to April 30, dogs are allowed on the beach at any time of day.
-If you’d like to stay at a historic cottage by the sea, check out Pinky Promise.
-You can listen to the waves from the wraparound porch while Fido roams the fenced yard.
+Don’t feel like mingling with mutts at the public dog park?
+DoubleTree Resort by Hilton Myrtle Beach Oceanfront has a private fenced space for guests only.
+Dine out with your dog at the hotel restaurant with ocean views.